 We all want the easy, cookie-cutter answer, especially when we are new to travel and don’t have a frame of reference.
 It makes planning easier when you have answers to go by and guidelines to follow.

-No two people see the same city, waterfall, experience, or country the same way.
+No two people see the same city, waterfall, museum, or country the same way.
 We all have our own preferences.
 We all want to do different things and travel a certain way.
 We have different ideas on what “budget” means, or when is too early or late to book a plane, hostel, or train.

 What I love, you might not (and vice versa).
 To me, my job is to relay my experience as fairly and balanced as I can.
 It’s to explain the how of travel so you can decide what will make your trip cheaper and longer.

 I’ve led you to the river and taught you about the fish; now you must decide which one to catch.

 I know travel can be frustrating and overwhelming.
-I know planning it can be mind numbing.
-I know all the information on the Internet can overload your mind.
+I know planning it can be mind-numbing.
+I know all the information on the Internet can overload your brain.
 We want simple answers so we can move on and relax.

 But there are no simple answers or right way to travel, and if you look for them, you’ll drive yourself mad.

 Take a deep breath.